Sunspot (Marvel Comics): U.S.Avengers

-Following the deal that would get the Avengers Idea Mechanics to merge with the U.S. government as the American Intelligence Mechanics, Sunspot leads the U.S.Avengers under the alias of Citizen V. Their first mission takes place at the Secret Empire's floating volcanic island base.
-Red Hulk crash-lands into the floating volcanic island base, destroying it.
-The team is approached by a future version of Danielle Cage as Captain America, who tells them that her nemesis, the Golden Skull, came to their timeline to steal all its wealth.
-In Miami, Florida, the team crash a charity gala only to discover that the wealthy CEOs were kidnapped and replaced by robots.
-During the battle, the team manages to defeat and capture the Golden Skull.
-Danielle then goes back to her timeline with the Golden Skull as her prisoner.
-Sunspot sends Red Hulk to confront and defeat an out-of-control American Kaiju, who was attacking Europe.

-During the Secret Empire storyline, Captain America, whose memory has been altered by Red Skull's clone using the powers of Kobik, has a meeting with Roberto and tells him that he is no longer in charge of the team.
-Roberto then sees footage of the supervillain attacks in Manhattan, deep space, and in Europe.
-Roberto assembles the team but is attacked by one of his scientists who has allied with Hydra.
-He's later seen in a prison cell, nearly dead, by Red Hulk and Toni Ho.
-Toni heals Roberto just in time when Hydra soldiers show up at their cell.
-Roberto uses his powers to defeat the guards and free Red Hulk from the nanites controlling him, taking control of the prison.
+Following the deal that would get the Avengers Idea Mechanics to merge with the U.S. government as the American Intelligence Mechanics, Sunspot leads the U.S.Avengers as Citizen V. During the Secret Empire storyline, Captain America, whose memory has been altered by Kobik, has a meeting with Roberto and tells him that he is no longer in charge of the U.S.Avengers.
+Roberto is attacked by one of his scientists, who has allied with Hydra, and is captured.
+However, he manages to escape with the help of Toni Ho.
 In the aftermath, Roberto, during a meeting with the team's new congressional liaison in the White House, resigns from his position despite objections from the senator.
 He meets Izzy Kane, Cannonball's wife, who tells him that Cannonball, who went missing in action during the takeover and was presumed dead, is still alive on another planet.

-While travelling through space, Smasher and the U.S.Avengers are attacked by space pirates known as warpjackers.
-After a brief fight, the pirates tell them that Glenbrook is actually a planet named Kral X ruled by the ruthless Ritchie Redwood.
-Arriving on Kral X, the heroes help Cannonball and the planet's rebels overthrow Redwood, and head home.

-On return to Earth, Roberto redubs himself Citizen X. He assists Agent Jimmy Woo with his investigations into the mysterious Eternity Mask.

 The War of the Realms

 After the Age of X-Man sends most X-Men members to an alternate reality, Sunspot reappears to assist Mirage and the remaining X-Men in repelling Malekith's invasion of Midgard.
-In a ploy to allow Magik to teleport the invading horde to Limbo, he breaks a cursed amulet blocking Mirage's powers, and in doing so, is vaporized, joining the fallen Valkyries in their journey to the afterlife.
+In a ploy to allow Magik to teleport the invading horde to Limbo, he breaks a cursed amulet blocking Mirage's powers, and in doing so, is vaporized, joining the fallen Valkyrior in their journey to the afterlife.